-The idea that there are gifts just for guys is downright silly.
+It’d be a big mistake to assume all men are the same.
 Some guys would like a nice set of scented beard oils.
-Others would love nothing more than a chef’s knife, thank you very much.
-And maybe your guy wants to just deck out his Nintendo!
+Others would love nothing more than a chef’s knife.
+And maybe your guy just wants a nice reading lamp.
 Turns out, lots of fun Valentine’s Day gifts can be found on Amazon — most of them with free shipping, too.
 We went and turned up the best for every type of guy.
-(And though we realize it’s not quite the same thing, you might find some goodies from our very recent holiday gift guide for dads on Amazon, too.
-And here’s our guide to Valentine’s Day gifts for every type of woman.)
+(And though we realize it’s not quite the same thing, you might find some goodies from our very recent holiday gift guide for dads on Amazon, too.)

-For the man who needs to be more productive
+For the man who needs the new Stephen King

-For the man who needs a better way to wake up
+For the man who wants to scent his beard

 For the man who appreciates wearable design

-For the man who needs a better Dopp-kit fragrance
+For the man who likes a Balvenie before bed

-For the man who loves a scalp rub
+For the man who likes a back rub

-For the man who needs to maintain his stubble
+For the man who needs a better knife

 A brass quill bookmark by Tom Dixon, so he’ll never lose his place.

-For the man who loves the smell of books
+For the man who needs to put down the vape

-For the man who wants a better workout accessory
+For the man who wants a cleaner mug

-For the man who wants to know what all the fuss is about
+For the man who’s curious what all the mask fuss is about

 For the man who wants to work (out) from home